OracleCloudTw/CloudNative_Mobile/Mobile Service and App/402-MobileLab.md

    ![](../common/images/mobile/402-API_Verify_Security.png)

 7. After the custom API has been defined, a mock service will be generated automatically to allow mobile developers to start using the API, without waiting for service developer to complete implementing the service.
 In this lab, the API implementation has been imported together with the MBE package.
-Switch to the “Implementation” tab, click to expand the "Dependencies for LoyaltyMgmt0X".
-Make sure that the implementation called "LoyaltyMgmt0X" is set to 'Default', and you can find connectors "GenerateQRCode0X", "QueryOffers0X" and "ProcessOffer0X" in the dependency list (0X is the postfix assigned to you).
+Switch to the “Implementation” tab, click to expand the "Dependencies for LoyaltyMgmtXX".
+Make sure that the implementation called "LoyaltyMgmtXX" is set to 'Default', and you can find connectors "GenerateQRCodeXX", "QueryOffersXX" and "ProcessOfferXX" in the dependency list (XX is the postfix assigned to you).
 ![](../common/images/mobile/402-API_Verify_Implementation.png)